A future for Greensborough Activity Centre

 What we know

-To help plan for the future of Greensborough Town Centre, we've looked at feedback from past Banyule consultations that included comments from Greensborough residents or about Greensborough places.
+To help plan for the future of Greensborough Activity Centre we've looked at feedback from past Banyule consultations that included comments from Greensborough residents or about Greensborough places.

 These insights are the starting point for the Greensborough Structure Plan.
 The next stage will ask community to validate this information and help shape where growth happens, how places should feel, and what improvements matter most.